Jubel13/React-Typescrypt/README.md

 # Project description

-This is simple todo list app from udemy course : 'React-The Complete Guide'
+This is simple todo list app from udemy course : 'React-The Complete Guide', using typescript instead of javascript

 To use this app on your local machine, download or clone and run 'npm install'